FIRE 7: Automatic Reduction with Modular Approach

 The reconstruction binary has the following syntax: {\tt bin/reconstruct [options] filename range}.
 Here {\tt filename} should be the target reconstruction table which should follow the pattern where in the end of the filename the variable names or their values follow underscore-separated.
 The last number after the underscore stands for the prime number index or zero for the final reconstruction to rational numbers.
 Let us provide one example to demonstrate the syntax:

 {\tt bin/reconstruct -{}-prime 1 -{}-method thiele \textbackslash \\-{}-reconstruction\_variable d\_100 \textbackslash \\tests/outputs/doublebox\_d\_7\_3\_1.tables 13}

-Here a Thiele reconstruction by {\tt d} (for reconstruction methods see section~\ref{sec:reconstruction}) is performed, taking $100$ as the initial value of {\tt d} and using up to $13$ tables.
+Here a Thiele reconstruction by {\tt d} (for reconstruction methods, see section~\ref{sec:reconstruction}) is performed, taking $100$ as the initial value of {\tt d} and using up to $13$ tables.
 This is a double box example, where {\tt s} and {\tt t} have values $7$ and $3$, and the first large prime number is used as the modulus.
 The reconstruction tool will read the tables from disk with the same name as the target table with different values of {\tt substituted} from $100$ to $112$.
-If some of the tables are missing, it will try to reconstruct with existing ones (however for the Zippel method missing tables are not allowed due to the algorithm nature).
+If some of the tables are missing, it will try to reconstruct with existing ones (however, for the Zippel method, missing tables are not allowed due to the algorithm nature).

 Calling {\tt bin/reconstruct -{}-help} prints help on all the options of the reconstruction tool.
-In most cases the used is not supposed to call this tool directly for it is called by the MPI wrapper (and the call syntax is seen in the log), so we are not going into more details with this binary.
+In most cases, the user is not supposed to call this tool directly, as it is called by the MPI wrapper (and the call syntax is seen in the log).
+We are not going into more details about this binary.

 The MPI wrapper {\tt bin/FIRE7\_MPI} should be called to start the automatic reduction and reconstruction process.
-Let us demonstrate the Zippel approach options on a command provided in examples and comment all options:
+Let us demonstrate the options for the Zippel approach in a command provided in the {\tt examples} folder and comment on all the options:

 {\tt mpirun -np 4 bin/FIRE7\_MPI \\-Z -r -E -S -D -B -P 10 -c examples/doubleboxN}